Essential graded algebra over polynomial rings with real exponents: Tame, semialgebraic, and PL socles

 \begin{prop} If a module $\cM$ over any poset is tame then so is its closed socle $\socc\cM$.
 If $\cM$ is semialgebraic or PL over a real polyhedral group then so is~$\socc\cM$.
 If $\cM \to \cM'$ is a tame, semialgebraic, or PL morphism, then so is $\socc\cM \to \socc\cM'$. \end{prop} \begin{proof} Apply Theorem~\ref{t:endofunctor}: left-exactness is Lemma~\ref{l:left-exact-socc}, the criteria on downset modules and connected morphisms between them both follow from Example~\ref{e:socc}, and the semialgebraic or PL criterion is Lemma~\ref{l:semialgebraic}. \end{proof}

 The next three results cover the case of socles over real polyhedral groups.

 \begin{lemma} The homomorphisms $\dsm \to \dsp\cM$ for faces $\sigma \supseteq \sigma'$ afforded by Proposition~\ref{l:natural} are tame, semialgebraic, or PL if $\cM$~is. \end{lemma} \begin{proof} Use \cite[Theorem~6.12.5]{hom-alg-poset-mods} to express $\cM = \ker(E^0 \to E^1)$ as the kernel of a downset copresentation that is tame, semialgebraic, or PL as the case may be.
-For a single downset~$D$, observe that $\dsp D \subseteq \dsd$ whenever $\sigma \supseteq \sigma'$ by Proposition~\ref{p:downset-upper-boundary}.\ref{i:nabla}.
-Therefore, by Proposition~\ref{p:downset-upper-boundary}, the natural map $\ds\kk[D] \to \dsp\kk[D]$ is a quotient of downset modules, which is a connected homomorphism (Definition~\ref{d:connected-homomorphism}) and hence tame, semialgebraic, or PL, as the case may be.
+For a single downset~$D$, observe that $\dsp D \subseteq \dsd$ whenever $\sigma \supseteq \sigma'$ by Proposition~\ref{p:downset-upper-closure}.\ref{i:nabla}.
+Therefore, by Proposition~\ref{p:downset-upper-closure}, the natural map $\ds\kk[D] \to \dsp\kk[D]$ is a quotient of downset modules, which is a connected homomorphism (Definition~\ref{d:connected-homomorphism}) and hence tame, semialgebraic, or PL, as the case may be.
 The homomorphism $\dsm \to\nolinebreak \dsp\cM$ is induced by the morphism $\ds E^\spot \to \dsp E^\spot$ of copresentations.~~The argument in the final two sentences of the proof of Theorem~\ref{t:endofunctor} therefore works here. \end{proof}

-The next result is stated in the generality of $\ntsoc\dt$ (see Section~\ref{sub:soc-along}) for the eventual purpose of Theorem~\ref{t:soct-tame}, even though for the time being all that is needed is the case $\tau = \{\0\}$, where $\ntsoc\dt = \fqsoc\delta$ (see Section~\ref{sub:socc}).
+The next result is stated in the generality of $\ntsoc\dt$ (see Section~\ref{b:soc-along}, including~$\dt$ in Definition~\ref{d:upper-closure-tau}) for the eventual purpose of Theorem~\ref{t:soct-tame}, even though for the time being all that is needed is the case $\tau = \{\0\}$, where $\ntsoc\dt = \fqsoc\delta$~(see~\mbox{Section}~\ref{b:socc}).

 \begin{prop} Fix a real polyhedral group~$\cQ$ and a face~$\tau \in \cfq$.
 The endofunctor on the category of $\cQ$-modules that takes $\cM$ to $\ntsoc\dt$ restricts to endofunctors on the categories of tame $\cQ$-modules, semialgebraic $\cQ$-modules, and PL $\cQ$-modules. \end{prop} \begin{proof} The same proof works, mutatis mutandis, for the semialgebraic and PL cases.